Master Track in Quantum Technology

 - Quantum simulations exploit highly controllable, man-made quantum systems to unveil certain properties of matter.

-These applications go from quantum sensing, to quantum simulations, to quantum communications, and, last but not least, to quantum computing.
-The latter represents a paradigm shift in computing more fundamental than the evolution from the abacus to today’s supercomputers, and promises unprecedented capabilities for certain computational tasks.
-All together, these different applications form the field of quantum technology.
+These applications go from quantum sensing, to quantum simulations to quantum communications, and, last but not least, to quantum computing.
+The latter represents a paradigm shift in computing more fundamental than the evolution from the abacus to today’s supercomputers and promises unprecedented capabilities for certain computational tasks.
+Altogether, these different applications form the field of quantum technology.

 A novel Master study track

 To respond to this need, the Physics Department of the RWTH Aachen University is offering a novel Master study-track on Quantum Technology, starting from the winter semester 2019/20.
-This study track has been developed in collaboration with the Faculty for Electrical Engineering, and will include theoretical and experimental courses alike, and a new, dedicate lab course where to put theory into practice.
+This study track has been developed in collaboration with the Faculty of Electrical Engineering and Information Technology and will include theoretical and experimental courses alike, and a new, dedicate lab course where to put theory into practice.
 Students will be also offered cutting-edge research projects and an industrial tie-up for internships.
+A brief introduction to the topic followed by a concise teaching and research plan is given in the presentation - Quantum Technology.

-The study track is also one of the strategic measures of the Cluster of Excellence ML4Q in the field of teaching, and it greatly profit from the close collaborations with experts from Cologne and Bonn Universities.
+The study track is also one of the strategic measures of the Cluster of Excellence ML4Q in the field of teaching, and it greatly profit from the close collaborations with experts from Jülich Research Center, Cologne and Bonn Universities.